From Working Mom to SAHM

 My role as a mother has evolved since I left my job five years ago.
-I originally intended to just be a stay at home mom that took care of her child, remodeled the house, got involved in more school activities and became the ultimate housewife.
-But as time passed I found myself challenged by my own need to learn more things, to become more educated, to feel accomplished in my career.
+I originally intended to just be a stay at home mom that took care of her child, remodeled the house, got involved in more school activities and found the balance between motherhood and being a wife.
+But as time passed I found myself challenged and wanting more, to become more educated, to feel accomplished in my career.
 I could not be just a housewife or just a mom.
 I had two degrees and over 10 years of work experience.
 I could not let that go to waste.
 I needed a challenge.

 As I continued to search for a way to still be at home for my kids and fulfill my need of a career, I met some wonderful women at my children’s school.
 Some of them still work in office jobs and others are faced with the same dilemma that I was facing.
 So to keep myself active in the working world I accepted an invitation to a Technology Conference.
 I got to escape the mom tasks for a day and play working mom.